Devisrisamidurai/Devops/cmhz22hso000202jv9fkmgjts.md

 And, that’s it for this lecture!
 I hope you enjoyed as much as I did😉
 Practice it by developing a simple project and do this step by step as above, and with time, all these become so natural for you!!

-##
-Important info
+### **Important info**

 1. When you work with K8s, always ensure that you run all the commands not as the root user.
 Create a user and switch to it (e.g., `su devis`) to experiment.

 2. Do not install minikube if your system has limited memory or frequently hangs.
 It can slow down your laptop.
 Instead, consider using online playgrounds for more flexibility, and it's really cool!

-3. If you've read this far, it's been a long and enjoyable journey with you.
-Like ❤️ the blog and share it with your friends who might find it useful.
+3. If you've read this far, it's been a long and nice journey with you.
+Like ❤️ the blog and share it with your friends who might find it useful🤩.

 ## Conclusion